risc0/risc0-ethereum/steel/docs/steel-commitments.md

 }
 ```

 The second method allows validation using the [EIP-4788] beacon roots contract.
 This technique extends the time window in which the proof can be validated on-chain to just over a day.
-It requires access to a beacon API endpoint and can be enabled by calling `EvmEnv::into_beacon_input`.
+It requires access to a beacon API endpoint and can be enabled by calling `EvmEnv::builder().beacon_api()`.
 However, this approach is specific to Ethereum (L1) Steel proofs and depends on the implementation of EIP-4788.

 Note that EIP-4788 only provides access to the parent beacon root, requiring iterative queries in Solidity to retrieve the target beacon root for validation.
 This iterative process can result in slightly higher gas costs compared to using the `blockhash` opcode.
 Overall, it is suitable for environments where longer proof generation times are required.